freeCodeCamp/freeCodeCamp/guide/english/java/inheritance/index.md

 If no other constructors are defined, then Java invokes the default super class constructor (_even if not defined explicitly_).

 Congrats, now you know all about Inheritance!
 Read more about advanced ways to inherit things in Abstract Classes and [Interfaces](//forum.freecodecamp.com/t/java-docs-interfaces)!

+Now we may wonder what is the point of having an interface if they also allow classes to implement their methods as they are extended in inheritance.
+Say a class extends two parent classes that have the same method, so here the child class will not know which function to implement.
+Whereas if the parent class just gives the method signature, then the child class will have to implement the parent functions thereby eliminating ambiguity.